langmead-lab/FORGe/README.md

 `rank.py` takes a linear reference genome fasta, a `1ksnp` variant file and an optional file containing phasing information.
 The user also specifies a ranking method (popcov, popcov-blowup, or hybrid) and window size.

-The user can indicate a specific chromosome to process using (???).
+The user can indicate a specific chromosome to process using (`--chrom`).
 Otherwise the full genome is used.
 When running the hybrid ranking method for window sizes over ~35, we recommend adding the `--prune` which limits blowup in regions dense with genetic variants.
 A limit of 15 variants per window performed well in practice.

 ## build.py ##